 Air Quality Monitoring - nitrogen dioxide

-We currently operate a network of 13 nitrogen dioxide diffusion tubes, located throughout the district.
+We currently operate a network of nitrogen dioxide diffusion tubes, located throughout the district.
 We continue to report on this in each Air Quality Status Report.

 Nitrogen oxides are formed during high temperature combustion processes from the oxidation of nitrogen in the air or fuel.
 Nitric oxide (NO) and nitrogen dioxide (NO2) are collectively known as NOX.
 The principal source is road traffic, which is responsible for approximately half the emissions in the UK.
 The greatest NO and NO2 emissions occur in urban areas where traffic is heaviest.
 Power generation and heating are other important sources.